AdamISZ/aut-ct/README.md

-Anonymous usage tokens from curve trees
+Anonymous usage tokens from curve trees (WIP)
 =====

-(Caveat: read the section "Caveat", please)
+(Caveat: read the section "Caveat", please.
+Also, this is not quite finished, hence "WIP", see details at the end.)

 Goal: Be able to use a privacy-preserving proof of ownership of *a* public key in a set of public keys, as a kind of token with scarcity.
 In particular, it should be possible to create such a token from a very large anonmity sets (10s of thousands up to millions) with a verification time which is very short (sub second at least) so that it can be used practically in real systems.